Air pollution and the campaign for clean air – what you need to know

 Air pollution costs lives and billions of pounds.
-It is one of the UK's biggest killers, causing 40,000 early deaths in the UK every year.
+It is one of the UK's biggest killers, causing up to 36,000 early deaths in the UK every year.
 That’s more than obesity or alcohol.
 Dirty air leads to worsening asthma symptoms, heart disease and even lung cancer.
 Air pollution has even been associated with changes in the brain linked to dementia and can lead to children growing up with smaller lungs.

 The wider effects of air pollution include the burden on our health services and business.
 The costs of illness and days lost from work are estimated to add up to £20bn a year.

 The benefits of cleaner air would be shared by everybody: reduced traffic congestion, more liveable cities and towns, and fewer days off sick.